prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 }
 ```

-In this function the residuals at a particular quadrature point are calculated.
+In this function the equation terms at a particular quadrature point are calculated.
 The inputs to this function are a list of the model variable values and derivatives, variable_list and a point giving access to (x,y,z) coordinates, q_point_loc.
-The residual terms are added to variable_list as the output.
+The equation terms are added to variable_list as the output.
 The first few lines of the function set more convenient names for the variables and their derivatives.
 By convention, the value of the variable is denoted by the variable name (c for the concentration and n for the structural order parameter in this case), the list of first derivatives is denoted by the variable name followed by an ''x'', and second derivatives are denoted by the variable name followed by ''xx''.
 Each variable in variable can be accessed by the index it was given in loadVariableAttributes.
 The variable value and the derivatives can be accessed through the get_scalar_value,  get_scalar_gradient, and get_scalar_hessian object members for scalar variables and the  get_vector_value,  get_vector_gradient, and get_vector_hessian functions.
 The data type for the value of a scalar variable is scalarvalueType (a scalar), the data type for the first derivatives of a scalar variable is scalargradType (a vector with a length equal to the number of dimensions), and the data type for the second derivatives of a scalar variable is scalarhessType (a matrix with a size equal to the number of dimensions by the number of dimensions).
 For vector variables, the data types are vectorvalueType (a vector with length equal to the number of dimensions), vectorgradType (a matrix with a size equal to the number of dimensions by the number of dimensions), and vectorgradType (a rank-three tensor with a size in each direction equal to the number of dimensions).

-After the nicknames for the field variables are set, the residual terms are calculated (including some intermediate variables, such as the free energies and the interpolation functions in the example above).
+After the nicknames for the field variables are set, the equation terms are calculated (including some intermediate variables, such as the free energies and the interpolation functions in the example above).
 These use the same six data types discussed in the preceding paragraph.
 The model variables given in 'parameters.in' can be used to define the residual terms.

 Finally, the terms for the governing equations are submitted to variable_list, using the functions set_scalar_value_term_RHS, set_scalar_gradient_term_RHS, set_vector_value_term_RHS, and set_vector_gradient_term_RHS, once again referring the variables by their index.

-The nickname step can be skipped, if desired, although the code is generally more readable with nicknames (and the performance overhead is minimal).
+The nickname step can be skipped, if desired, although the code is generally more readable with nicknames (and the performance is in some cases better using the nicknames).
 An example without nicknames for the fields can be found in the grainGrowth application, where loops over the ten variables are easier to construct when not declaring all of the variables at once.
 One word of caution, though: calling set_scalar_value_term_RHS and set_scalar_gradient_term_RHS overwrites the value and gradient of the variable, respectively (and same for the variants for vectors).
-Thus, either the residuals need to be cached and then set after all the residuals have been calculated (as is done in the grainGrowth application) or the values and gradients need to be cached before setting the residuals (as is done with the standard nicknaming approach).
+Thus, either the equation terms need to be cached and then set after all the equation terms have been calculated (as is done in the grainGrowth application) or the values and gradients need to be cached before setting the equation terms (as is done with the standard nicknaming approach).

 #### A note on types
 The deal.II library uses a data structure called a VectorizedArray to store the variable values and their derivatives.
 This data structured in optimized for modern vectorized processors, giving a substantial speedup in some cases.
 However, this data structure can complicate things slightly.
 One complicating factor is that VectorizedArrays can't always be added, subtracted, multiplied, or divided with more standard data types like doubles.
 For this reason, you will see the ''constV(argument)'' function scattered throughout the code.
 This function turns a non-VectorizedArray into a VectorizedArray.
 To be safe, you can always encase non-VectorizedArrays with ''constV()'' when they share an operation with a VectorizedArray.
 A second complication is that not all of the standard mathematical operations are available for VectorizedArrays.
 The basic trigonometric functions are available, as are exponentials and square roots.
 However, hyperbolic tangents are not.
 If needed, they must be constructed from exponents (or by iterating through the VectorizedArray, see below).
 A third complication is that conditional statements involving VectorizedArrays are not allowed.
 To perform a conditional statement, you must iterate through the VectorizedArray.
 To do still, construct a for loop where the maximum index is [variable name].n_array_elements.
 For examples of this, refer to the postprocessing file for the grainGrowth app or the seedNucleus function in 'equations.cc' in the nucleationModel app.
 For more details on the deal.II implementation of VectorizedArrays (including a list of mathematical operations that are allowed), please visit [the relevant deal.II documentation page](https://www.dealii.org/8.4.0/doxygen/deal.II/classVectorizedArray.html).

 ### nonExplicitEquationRHS
 The 'nonExplicitEquationRHS' function is where the terms in the RHS of the governing equations for AUXILIARY and TIME_INDEPENDENT equations are entered.
-The terms in the RHS of EXPLICIT_TIME_DEPENDENT equations are entered into the 'explicitEquationRHS' function.
-The structure and use is otherwise identical to 'explicitEquationRHS'.
+The terms in the RHS of EXPLICIT_TIME_DEPENDENT equations are entered into the explicitEquationRHS function.
+The structure and use is otherwise identical to explicitEquationRHS.
 Examples of apps where this function is used include cahnHilliard (for an AUXILIARY equation) and MgNd_precipitate_single_Bppp (for AUXILIARY and TIME_INDEPENDENT equations).

 ### equationLHS
 In the coupledCahnHilliardAllenCahn app, the equationLHS function is empty because it is only needed for TIME_INDEPENDENT PDEs (or more specifically, when a non-trivial matrix inversion needs to be performed).
 Here we go through the equationLHS function from the precipitateEvolution application, where the equation for mechanical equilibrium is TIME_INDEPENDENT.

 From the formulation file in the precipitateEvolution application, the governing equation for the mechanical displacement is:
-\f$
+\f[
 R(u) = \int_{\Omega}   \nabla w :  C(\eta_1, \eta_2, \eta_3) : \left( \epsilon - \epsilon^0(c,\eta_1, \eta_2, \eta_3)\right) ~dV = 0
-\f$
+\f]

 In PRISMS-PF, matrix inversion problems are always written as Newton's method iterations.
 For linear equations, like the one above, the solution is reached in a single Newton step.
 The reason for this approach is two-fold.
 First, it provides an identical user interface for linear and nonlinear problems.
 Second, it enables the efficient handling of constraints for when inhomogeneous Dirichlet boundary conditions are used.

 To write the above equations in terms of a Newton iteration, the solution, \f$u\f$, can be written as the sum of an initial guess, \f$u_0\f$, and an update, \f$\Delta u\f$:

-\f$
+\f[
 R(u) = R(u_0 + \Delta u) = R(u_0) +  \int_{\Omega} \left. \frac{\delta R(u)}{\delta u}\right|_{u=u_0} \Delta u ~dV = 0
-\f$
+\f]

 In this case, the equation is linear and the variation derivative is trivial:

-\f$
+\f[
 R(u_0 + \Delta u) =  \int_{\Omega}   \nabla w :  C(\eta_1, \eta_2, \eta_3) : \left( \epsilon(u_0 + \Delta u) - \epsilon^0(c,\eta_1, \eta_2, \eta_3)\right) ~dV = \int_{\Omega}   \nabla w :  C(\eta_1, \eta_2, \eta_3) : \left( \epsilon(u_0) + \epsilon(\Delta u) - \epsilon^0(c,\eta_1, \eta_2, \eta_3)\right) ~dV = 0
-\f$
+\f]

 Rearranging yields:

-\f$
+\f[
 \int_{\Omega} \nabla w : \underbrace{C : \nabla (\epsilon(\Delta u))}_{eqx_{u}^{LHS}} dV = -\int_{\Omega}   \nabla w : \underbrace{C :(\epsilon(u_0)-\epsilon^0)}_{eqx_{u}^{RHS}} ~dV
-\f$
+\f]

 The above values of \f$eqx_{u}^{LHS}\f$ and \f$eqx_{u}^{RHS}\f$ are used to define the residuals in the equations.h file.
 A similar process can be undertaken for other TIME_INDEPENDENT problems.